Hannah Montana 3

 Hannah Montana 3 is the soundtrack album for the third season of the television series Hannah Montana.
 Thirteen of its fourteen tracks are performed by the series' primary actress Miley Cyrus, and are credited to her titular character Hannah Montana.
 One of its actors Mitchel Musso contributes one song, while recording artists David Archuleta and Corbin Bleu appear as featured vocalists.
 In the vein of earlier soundtracks from the franchise, Hannah Montana 3 is primarily a pop rock record, which sees additional influences from teen pop and country pop musical styles.

 Hannah Montana 3 received generally favorable reviews from music critics, who appreciated the combination of upbeat tracks and mid-tempo ballads.
 It debuted at number two on the Billboard 200, selling about 137,000 copies.

-"Ice Cream Freeze (Let's Chill)" was released in Italy as the album's lead single on July 31, 2009.
-"Supergirl" was released as the second and last single of the album on August 28, 2009, in CD and digital markets.
+"Supergirl" was released as the first single of the album on July 7, 2009, on CD and in digital markets.
+"Ice Cream Freeze (Let's Chill)" was released in Italy as the album's second single on July 31, 2009.